-Bryant death draws tributes from Asian fans, politicians
+Bryant’s death draws tributes from Asian fans, politicians

 “Kobe inspired a generation of young Taiwanese basketball players, & his legacy will live on through those who loved him,” Tsai wrote.

-Philippine presidential spokesman Salvador Panelo noted that Bryant had been a frequent visitor to the Philippines .
+Philippine presidential spokesman Salvador Panelo noted that Bryant had been a frequent visitor to the Philippines.
 “He was well-loved by his Filipino fans,” Panelo said in a statement.

 “On the hard court, he was a sight to behold with his dexterity and accuracy in sinking that ball in the ring.
 He was a master of his craft.
 The basketball world has lost one of its legendary greats,” Panelo said.
 “The Palace extends its deepest condolences to the family, friends, colleagues, loved ones and fans around the globe who Kobe left behind.
 We share in their grief.”

-Note: This story has been corrected to show that the name of the national broadcaster is CCTV, not CCTC.